aarongilly/notes/content/SADT Data Diagrams.md

 - Inputs are activities that produce the data.
 - Outputs consume the data.
 - Controls influence the internal state of the data.

+> [!tldr] They are basically just IDEF0 diagrams where the arrows are data.

 ---